4 Ingredient Traditional Irish Soda Bread with Gluten and Dairy Free Options

 This bread somewhat reminds me of pound cake.
 I think because it is a pound of flour, 1 teaspoon of salt, 1 teaspoon of baking soda….see the 1:1:1?
 Okay, maybe it’s just me.

 One key component to making Irish Soda Bread is to make it quickly.
-You will want to make sure your oven is pre-heated to 375 degrees before you add in the buttermilk.
+Heat your oven to 375 degrees before you add in the buttermilk.

 You’ll want to start by weighing out one pound of flour into a metal sifter along with your baking soda and salt.
 Sift these together is a large bowl.